-- 1.1 The degrees of Bachelor of Medicine, Bachelor of Surgery and Bachelor of Science in Medical Sciences will be awarded to any student who has completed the appropriate programmes of study and passed examinations as a student at the College in accordance with the following Regulations and with such other Regulations for students of the College as may be applicable. - 1.2 The same courses and examinations are taken for the degree and for the Associateship of the Imperial College School of Medicine.
-Both the degree and the Associateship will be awarded to successful students provided that they have satisfied the requirements of the College. - 1.3 The College provides programmes of study for the BSc degree in main fields of study as determined by the Senate. - 1.4 Students who have successfully completed the requirements for the award of an MBBS degree, and who have achieved a sufficient standard throughout the programme of study, (including passing all examinations at the first attempt), may be entered for additional examinations and may be awarded marks of distinction. - 1.5 Students who successfully complete the requirements for a BSc degree will receive an award classified in one of the following ways: First Class Honours, or Second Class Honours (Upper Division), or Second Class Honours (Lower Division), or Third Class Honours. - 1.6 In order to qualify for the BSc degree students must normally have passed all elements of Years 1, 2, 3 and 4.
+- 1.1 The degrees of Bachelor of Medicine, Bachelor of Surgery and Bachelor of Science in Medical Sciences will be awarded to any student who has completed the appropriate programmes of study and passed examinations as a student at the College in accordance with the following Regulations and with such other Regulations for students of the College as may be applicable. - 1.2 The same programmes of study and examinations are taken for the degree and for the Associateship of the Imperial College School of Medicine.
+Both the degree and the Associateship will be awarded to successful students provided that they have satisfied the requirements of the College. - 1.3 Students who have successfully completed the requirements for the award of an MBBS degree, and who have achieved a sufficient standard throughout the programme of study, (including passing all examinations at the first attempt), may be entered for additional examinations and may be awarded marks of distinction. - 1.4 Students who successfully complete the requirements for a BSc degree will receive an award classified in one of the following ways: First Class Honours, or Second Class Honours (Upper Division), or Second Class Honours (Lower Division), or Third Class Honours. - 1.5 In order to qualify for the BSc degree students must normally have passed all elements of Years 1, 2, 3 and 4.
 At the discretion of the College, students who have successfully passed all papers in Year 2 may be permitted to transfer to the intercalated degree option and take a BSc in Medical Sciences as a final award.